aai/applocate_gem/README.md

 # Applocate

-TODO: Write a gem description
+This gem provides access to the Applocate API.

 ## Installation